 Simple steps to implement ChatOps in your organization:

 It would be safe to say that ChatOps is completely capable of bringing about a cultural change in the organization rather than a shift in technology.
 In order to get the teams started in embracing ChatOps, it's important to design and configure it in the way that works best for your organization.
 It would also help in diverting the team’s energies into larger and better prospects.

-Companies like GitHub, Box and StackStorm have set examples on how they have embraced ChatOps process in their continuous delivery pipelines to improve their time-to-market.
+Companies like GitHub, Box, and StackStorm have set examples of how they have embraced the ChatOps process in their continuous delivery pipelines to improve their time-to-market.
 With notifications, actions, and diagnosis happening in full view and in a single thread, ChatOps has increased transparency among the teams significantly.
 With the desired cultural mindset and access controls in place, ChatOps implementation will bring power to your people while ensuring security.